 Swim camp curriculums

-We take into consideration the age, skill level and other factors to create the best curriculum for each swim camp.
+Sessions: Each day of camp usually consists of 2 sessions.
+So, 2-day camps are typically 4 total sessions.
 The key for participants to improve and retain information is to cover a narrow set of topics at each session.

-Most of the swim camps we design are for competitive swimmers between the ages of 10 and 17 with two or more years of organized competitive experience.
-Our swim clinics and camps are attended by swimmers who swim in the first few heats of local competitions all the way up to Junior National champions, age group record holders and swimmers who have gone on to swim at the NCAA Division 1 level and Olympic Trials.
+Our swim camps are attended by swimmers who compete in the first few heats of local competitions all the way up to Junior National champions, age group record holders and swimmers who have gone on to swim at the NCAA Division 1 level and Olympic Trials.
 We have previous attendees who competed at the 2016 and 2020 Olympics.
+We also produce some camps for swimmers who are newer to the sport.

 1. Explosive Starts and Turns Camps